๐Ÿฆž Massachusetts Eviction Notice Laws

 ๐Ÿ“Œ Can I evict without cause in Massachusetts?

-For tenants at will, you can terminate with proper notice (30 days or one rental period).
-For tenants with leases, you generally need cause unless the lease has expired and you’ve given proper notice.
+For tenants at will, you can terminate with proper notice (30 days or one rental period, whichever is longer) without stating a reason.
+For tenants with active leases, you generally need a qualifying cause unless the lease has expired and proper non-renewal notice was given.

 ๐Ÿ“Œ Can I change the locks myself?